 Mercedes-Benz's current GLE-Class Coupe only arrived for the 2021 model year but the automaker is already out testing an updated version.

-Our latest spy shots show a prototype for an updated version of the AMG GLE53 Coupe, which we should see debut alongside updated versions of the GLE-Class Coupe and AMG GLE63 S Coupe sometime next year.
+Our latest spy shots show a prototype for an updated version of the AMG GLE 53 Coupe, which we should see debut alongside updated versions of the GLE-Class Coupe and AMG GLE 63 Coupe late this year or early next.
 Updated versions of the non-coupe GLE-Class models should also arrive at that time.

-The update is likely to be a minor one, with camouflage gear on the prototype suggesting there will be some small tweaks to the front fascia and new internals for the lights at both ends.
+The update looks to be a minor one, with camouflage gear on the prototype suggesting there will be some small tweaks to the front fascia and new internals for the lights at both ends.

-2023 Mercedes-Benz AMG GLE53 Coupe facelift spy shots - Photo credit: S. Baldauf/SB-Medien
+2024 Mercedes-Benz AMG GLE 53 Coupe facelift spy shots - Photo credit: S. Baldauf/SB-Medien

 The interior should also receive an update, with Mercedes likely to install the latest version of its infotainment system and possibly a bigger screen.
 We also expect a new steering wheel design.

-There isn't likely to be any changes made to the powertrain this early into the vehicle's life cycle.
-The current GLE53 Coupe is powered by a mild-hybrid setup consisting of a 3.0-liter turbocharged inline-6 and single electric motor.
+There isn't likely to be any changes made to the powertrain.
+The current GLE 53 Coupe is powered by a mild-hybrid setup consisting of a 3.0-liter turbocharged inline-6 and single electric motor.
 The inline-6 generates 429 hp and 384 lb-ft on its own, while the electric motor, which also serves as the engine starter, can add up to 21 hp and 184 lb-ft in brief bursts.
 A 9-speed automatic and all-wheel drive also form part of the package.

 The GLE-Class is one of Mercedes' best sellers.
-Ignoring 2020's tally, the mid-size crossover averages approximately 50,000 annual sales in the U.S. alone.
+Ignoring 2020's pandemic-affected tally, the mid-size SUV averages approximately 50,000 annual sales in the U.S. alone.